menandmice/micetro_docs/guides/admin-manual/admin_change_events.rst

 3. Change events are displayed in the **Change Events** section.
 Click :guilabel:`Add`.

-4. In the Add Change Event dialog box, select the **Object type** (Zone, IP Address etc.), and then enter the **Script name** and necessary startup parameters.
+4. In the Add Change Event dialog box, select the **Object type** (Zone, IP Address etc.), and then select the **Script name**.

-   You must enter all information for the script as you would when invoking the script from the command line.
-It is assumed that the script is located in the same directory as Men&Mice Central; however, if the script is stored in a different location, the path for the script must be entered.
+   It is assumed that the script is located in a folder named `scripts` under Central's data folder.

 5. When you are finished, click :guilabel:`Add`.

-*Example 1*: Running a python script named mytest.py.
+*Example 1*: Running a Python script named mytest.py.

-   To run a script named mytest.py that is located in the Men&Mice Central directory using the python interpreter, the following would be placed in the appropriate field: ``python mytest.py``.
+   To run a script named mytest.py that is located in the scripts folder using the python interpreter, simply start entering and select: ``mytest.py``.

-*Example 2*: Running an executable named checkdata.exe.

-   To run an executable named checkdata.exe that is located in the Men&Mice Central directory the following would be placed in the appropriate field: ``checkdata.exe``.

 Editing and Deleting Change Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^